rayning0/cherry/README.md

 With 1 click, run RSpec test against your Ruby code!

-Also, I have a primitive Ruby REPL.
+Also, edit/run your code directly online with my online Ruby code editor!
 Needs more work.
-I use jruby_sandbox to sandbox it.
+I use jruby_sandbox to sandbox it, but JRuby Sandbox is not secure now.
+Also, you may not use "gets" statement.

 - Raymond Gan